Timothyvwees/Container_ostream/README.md

-## Welcome to GitHub Pages
 # Container_ostream
 This c++ header makes it possible to print every container in c++ in the quickest way using the << operator overloading.
 You can also print nested containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
 Currently only for c++17 and above because of the tuple printing using some c++17 features.
-If you dont need tuple printing you can use the Container_ostreams_no_tuple.hpp for C++11 and above which are without tuple printing. test code can be found in test.cpp. this header does not define the container includes like include vector this must be done before including Container_ostream.hpp. for example
+If you dont need tuple printing you can use the Container_ostreams_no_tuple.hpp for C++11 and above which are without tuple printing. test code can be found in test.cpp.

+## how to include
+this header does not define the container includes like include vector this must be done before including Container_ostream.hpp. for example
 ```markdown
   #include <iostream>
   #include <vector>